January 3, 2019

-If you file for bankruptcy in Oklahoma, the Oklahoma motor vehicle exemption can help you keep your car, truck, van, or other vehicle.
-With this exemption, you can protect $7,500 of vehicle equity, and $15,000 if you are married.
-Plus you may be able to use Oklahoma's wildcard or tools of the trade exemptions to protect even more car equity.
+If you file for bankruptcy in Oklahoma, the Oklahoma motor vehicle exemption can help you keep your car, truck, van, or another vehicle.
+The exemption allows you to protect $7,500 of vehicle equity.
+If you’re married and both spouses have an ownership interest in the car, you can double the exemption amount to $15,000—possibly more if you own a business.

-Read on to learn more about the Oklahoma motor vehicle, wildcard, and tools of the trade exemptions.
+Read on to learn more about the Oklahoma motor vehicle and tools of the trade exemptions.
+See How to File Bankruptcy in Oklahoma for even more Oklahoma exemptions, as well as tips for filing a bankruptcy case.

-In Oklahoma, you can exempt up to $7,500 in equity in your car or other vehicle.
+In Oklahoma, a single filer can exempt up to $7,500 in equity in a car or other vehicle.
+This amount increases to $15,000 for a married couple filing together when they both own the vehicle.

-Example.
-Will owns a 2008 Dodge Durango worth $19,000.
-He owes the dealer $14,000 on the loan, so there is $5,000 of equity in his truck.
-Will can file a Chapter 7 bankruptcy and fully protect his truck using the Oklahoma motor vehicle exemption.
+Example 1.
+Liam owns a 2008 Dodge Durango worth $19,000.
+He owes the dealer $14,000 on the loan leaving $5,000 of equity in his truck.
+Liam can file a Chapter 7 bankruptcy and fully protect the equity using the Oklahoma motor vehicle exemption.
+However, he’ll have to remain current on his payment.

 Some states allow married couples filing a joint bankruptcy petition to double the listed exemption amounts.
 Married couples can double the Oklahoma motor vehicle exemption and protect up to $15,000 of equity.